By Kim Rain

 Also essential are after-work activities like agility training or long walks in the park.
 Do not get a dog unless you are willing to take on the responsibility of meeting their exercise needs.

 Have You Considered a Dog Walker?

-Speaking about that much-needed exercise, for dogs who enjoy activity, walks are the perfect way to burn off energy and keep both them and yourself fit and healthy.
+Speaking about that much-needed exercise, some of the benefits of walks include burning off energy and keeping both of you fit and healthy.
 While morning and evening walks may work into your career schedule, many dogs need more frequent trips for stimulation and engagement.

 Living with a dog in an apartment may take a bit more work, but with a little careful planning ahead of time, it can be a rewarding experience for both you and your furry best friend.
 Choosing the right dog and then keeping them happy and occupied will be a vital component of living in a smaller space.
 Many resources are available from friends, online message boards or dog walking services.
 With a little forethought and a touch of help, you and your pooch will make the transition to apartment living with no problem.